SairajGondkar/Parkinson-s-Disease-Detection/README.md

 # Parkinson-s-Disease-Detection

-Predict Whether is having Parkinson's Disease or not based on given data.
+Predict Whether a given person is having Parkinson's Disease or not based on given data.